All Episodes

 Merchant reiterated that the UC's work would be long-term work and that most likely he would travel back to Pakistan before giving them further instructions.

-Merchant stated that we would give the instructions, including the target name to the him and either the last week of August 2024 or the first week of September 2024.
+Using the plural tense to indicate he was working with people overseas, Merchant stated that we would give the instructions, including the target name to the hitman, either the last week of August 2024 or the first week of September 2024.

 Merchant told the UCs, I will assure you will not regret me.

-Merchant stated that it would take him a week to obtain the money, but that would uh pay the UCs in either New York or Las Vegas.
+Merchant stated that it would take him a week to obtain the money, but that would pay the UCs in either New York or Las Vegas.

-Now, why is this important guys?
+Now, why is this important, guys?

 Because more than likely, what I estimate here is that the undercovers told him, look, bro, we're down to do this, but we need something.